schmittjoh/JMSGoogleClosureBundle/Resources/doc/index.rst

 Overview
 ========

-This bundle eases development with the Google Closure Tools_ by providing some useful command line tools.
+This bundle eases development with the "Google Closure Tools"_ by providing some useful command line tools.